 Change paragraphs10, 11, and 12 of 7.3.2.89 as follows:

-When the Status field is set to “Accept” or “Denied” and a GCR Response subelement is not included in the DMS Status field, the TCLAS Elements field contains one or more TCLAS information elements to specify group addressed frames as defined in 7.3.2.31.
-When the Status field is set to “Accept”, “Denied” or “GCR Advertise” and a GCR Response subelement is included in the DMS Status field, the TCLAS Elements field contains at least one TCLAS information element with Frame classifier type equal to 0 (Ethernet parameters) to specify a destination group address as defined in 7.3.2.31.
+When the Response Type(#1122) field is set to “Accept” or “Denied” and a GCR Response subelement is not included in the DMS Status field, the TCLAS Elements field contains one or more TCLAS information elements to specify group addressed frames as defined in 7.3.2.31.
+When the Response Type(#1123) field is set to “Accept”, “Denied” or “GCR Advertise” and a GCR Response subelement is included in the DMS Status field, the TCLAS Elements field contains at least one TCLAS information element with Frame classifier type equal to 0 (Ethernet parameters) to specify a destination group address as defined in 7.3.2.31.
 Otherwise, the TCLAS Elements field contains zero TCLAS information elements.

-When the Status field is set to “Accept” or “Denied”, the TCLAS Processing Element field optionally contains one TCLAS Processing information element to define how these TCLAS information elements are to be processed, as defined in 7.3.2.33.
-When the Status field is set to “Terminate” or when there is only one TCLAS information element, the TCLAS Processing Element field contains zero TCLAS Processing elements.
+When the Response Type(#1124) field is set to “Accept” or “Denied”, the TCLAS Processing Element field optionally contains one TCLAS Processing information element to define how these TCLAS information elements are to be processed, as defined in 7.3.2.33.
+When the Response Type(#1125) field is set to “Terminate” or when there is only one TCLAS information element, the TCLAS Processing Element field contains zero TCLAS Processing elements.

-When the Status field is set to “Accept” or “Denied”, the TSPEC Element field optionally contains one TSPEC information element to specify the characteristics and QoS expectations of the corresponding traffic flow as defined in 7.3.2.30.
-When a GCR Response subelement is included in the DMS Status field and the Type field value is set to “Accept”, “Denied” or “GCR Advertise”, the TSPEC Element field contains one TSPEC information element.
+When the Response Type(#1126) field is set to “Accept” or “Denied”, the TSPEC Element field optionally contains one TSPEC information element to specify the characteristics and QoS expectations of the corresponding traffic flow as defined in 7.3.2.30.
+When a GCR Response subelement is included in the DMS Status field and the Response(#1127) Type field value is set to “Accept”, “Denied” or “GCR Advertise”, the TSPEC Element field contains one TSPEC information element.
 Otherwise, the TSPEC Element field contains zero TSPEC elements.

 Change the reserved rows of Table 7-43bf as follows: